 The Lancaster County Sheriff's Office conducts about 3,000 prisoner transports per year to various facilities, both mental and criminal.
 This includes extradition of prisoners from outside the state of Nebraska and all transportation of people arrested on warrants within the state as well as court ordered transports.

 Extradition is the legal process of transferring custody of wanted persons across state lines.
 A person wanted in Nebraska who is located and arrested in another state may or may not waive extradition.
 If the person waives his/her right to an extradition hearing a deputy from this office has to travel to the holding state and take custody of the prisoner.
 If a person refuses to waive or "fights extradition" a lengthy procedure ensues which may take 90 days or more.
 Of the approximately 70-75 individuals arrested in other states annually on Lancaster County felony warrants, an average of 40-45 waive extradition and return voluntarily to Lincoln.
 The Special Services Division is responsible for coordinating the extradition procedure and making arrangements for the return of the prisoner.
 The prisoner may be returned to Lancaster County by car, commercial aircraft, or by the "Northwest Shuttle" consisting of cooperating law enforcement agencies operating nationwide.

 Vehicle Title Inspections

 Special Services is also responsible for over 12,000 title inspections of vehicles annually that are transferred into Lancaster County from other states.
-The title inspection station at 625 N. 46th Street is staffed by commissioned deputies and assisted by court officers.
+The title inspection station at 625 N. 46th Street is staffed by court officers and assisted by commissioned deputies.